-The 2018 Muskoka Summit on the Environment aims to understand and promote a variety of perspectives to examine how to bring ethics into our relationship with the biosphere.
-We will explore the extent of our impacts on the planet and various views of our place in nature.
+The 2018 Muskoka Summit on the Environment promoted a variety of perspectives to examine how to bring ethics into our relationship with the biosphere.
+We explored the extent of our impacts on the planet and various views of our place in nature.

-The 2018 Summit will explore the role of cultures, religions and science in building a more balanced and ethical understanding of our place on Earth.
+The 2018 Summit explored the role of cultures, religions and science in building a more balanced and ethical understanding of our place on Earth.

-MSE is pleased to have the following excellent lineup of speakers:
+MSE was pleased to have the following excellent lineup of speakers:

 People interested in further exploring the role of religion in our relationship with the natural world were able to attend a companion workshop entitled Grounding: Ecology, Faith, Hope, that took place May 25-26 and was hosted by the Bracebridge United Church.